TrullyAI/TrullyDocs/README.md

 ## Shrinking App

-To reduce the App size you can implement Dynamic Feature Modules generate an on-demand installation of **DocumentReaderFullAuth** and **FaceCore**
+To reduce the App download size you can implement Dynamic Feature Modules to generate an on-demand installation of **DocumentReaderFullAuth** and **FaceCore**

 ⚠️ The .aab size will not be reduced but Google Play will manage the files so the download size will be reduced